astropy/astropy/docs/vo/client.rst

 u'http://vizier.u-strasbg.fr/viz-bin/votable/-A?-source=I/255/out&'

-If one is unable to obtain any results using the default Cone Search database, 'conesearch_good.json', that only contains sites that cleanly passed validation, one can use :ref:`astropy_config` to use another database, 'conesearch_warn.json', containing sites with validation warnings.
+If one is unable to obtain any results using the default Cone Search database, 'conesearch_good', that only contains sites that cleanly passed validation, one can use :ref:`astropy_config` to use another database, 'conesearch_warn', containing sites with validation warnings.
 One should use these sites with caution:

 >>> conesearch.CONESEARCH_DBNAME.set('conesearch_warn')